Reflecting Diffusion Process on Time-Inhomogeneous Manifolds with Boundary: Introduction and main results

+As an important application of the induced conclusions above for general geometric flow, we consider the Ricci flow with umblic boundary as follows: for $\lambda\geq 0$,

+Shen \cite{Shen} proved the short time existence of the solution to the above equation.
+We also refer the reader to \cite{BCP} for more geometric explanation for this Ricci flow.
+To our knowledge, there are few references about gradient estimates and Harnack inequalities for the solution to the heat equation under the Ricci flow carrying non-convex umbilic boundary.
+In Section 3.3, we will apply Theorems \ref{main-th-1} and \ref{P1} to establish these inequalities for this system; see Theorems \ref{Ricci-gradient} and \ref{Ricci-Harnack-inequality} below.

 The rest parts of the paper are organized as follows.
-In Section 2, we first introduce the reflecting $L_t$-diffusion processes; then prove the Kolmogrov equations for the associated semigroup.
-In Sections 3 and 4, we establish the derivative formula of inhomogeneous semigroup, which is further applied to the gradient estimates of the semigroup and characterizing $\mathcal{R}^Z_t$ and $\mathbb{I}_{t}$.
-In Section 5, some important inequalities including transportation-cost inequality, Harnack inequalities and other functional inequalities are proved to be equivalent to the lower bound of $\mathcal{R}^Z_t$ and the convexity of the boundary, and in the finial section, we use coupling method to give a probabilistic proof of Harnack inequality and extend it to non-convex case.
+In Section 2, we construct the reflecting $L_t$-diffusion processes, prove the Kolmogorov equations and then establish the derivative formula for the associated semigroup.
+In Sections 3, we turn to prove Theorems \ref{main-th-1} and \ref{P1} by constructing the coupling processes, which are applied to the Ricci flow with umbilic boundary.
+In Section 4, some important inequalities including transportation-cost inequality, Harnack inequalities and other functional inequalities are proved to be equivalent to the lower bound of $\mathcal{R}^Z_t$ and the convexity of the boundary.